gwcoffey/gwcoffey.com/hugo/content/booklist/2023-02-19-burning-secret/index.md

 ---
 title: Burning Secret
 date: 2023-02-19
-summary: A novella by Steffan Zweig
+summary: Zweig is a genius and this little gem is funny, sweet, and devious…
 ---

 {{< booklist/book